nixpig/joubini/README.md

 # 🐙 joubini

-A super-simple and minimally configurable HTTP reverse proxy for local development with support for HTTP/1.1, HTTP/2, TLS/SSL and web sockets.
+A super-simple and minimally configurable HTTP reverse proxy with support for HTTP/1.1, HTTP/2, TLS/SSL and web sockets.

 ![Screenshot of Joubini running as reverse proxy](screenshot.png)

 ## ⚠️ WORK IN PROGRESS

 This is a **work in progress**.
-It's not stable, it's not secure, and performance isn't great.

 At this time, I wouldn't recommend using this for anything more than playing around.
 If you're looking for something production-ready, there are plenty of [good alternatives](#Alternatives) out there.

 ## Features